JuanMBZ/DS2Proj_NotationConverter/README.md

 >make

 If your system does not have the make program, run with gcc:
->gcc main.c lexer.c expression_tree.c -o ncon -Wall -Wextra -pedantic
+>gcc main.c lexer.c expression_tree.c dstructs.c -o ncon -Wall -Wextra -pedantic

 ## Running
 The program is called like this: